AddyRdz/react-burger-stacker/README.md

 ### Starter Data:

 Here are some ingredients to get you started.
 Feel free to change them or add more.
-(This would be the value you set for `ingredients` when you initialize state):
+You can store this data in a JavaScript file in your `src` directory:

 ```js
 [